cerner/fhir.cerner.com/content/dstu2/openid-connect.md

 ## Session Management

-SMART on FHIR<sup>®</sup> currently does not prescribe mechanisms for managing session state between applications, or providing a sign-out experience for users.
+SMART<sup>®</sup> on FHIR<sup>®</sup> currently does not prescribe mechanisms for managing session state between applications, or providing a sign-out experience for users.

+## Additional User Information

+Cerner's implementation does not currently support the "profile" scope for OpenID Connect, which would traditionally provide access to demographic information and the FHIR<sup>®</sup>
+endpoint URL for an individual.

 [OPENID]: http://openid.net/specs/openid-connect-core-1_0.html
 [SMART]:  http://docs.smarthealthit.org/authorization/